-The most common problems with roofs are generally inexpensive to correct, and they’re certainly worth correcting early in order to prevent bigger issues from occurring further down the line.
+The most common problems with roofs are generally inexpensive to correct, and they’re certainly worth correcting early to prevent bigger issues from occurring further down the line.
 Some of the most common problems include:

 Leaks can occur as a result of improper installation in many cases, and that applies to all types of roofs.
 Built-up roofs (BURs), for example, can be susceptible to leaks if the flashings were fastened improperly or the membrane underneath the visible roof exposes gaps.
 The seams must be sealed properly via strong adhesive or heat welding.

 Almost everything under the sun is coincidentally susceptible to damage from its UV rays, and that’s especially true for asphalt shingles in the context of roofs.
-These damaging rays can cause the shingles to blister, loosen and even fall from your property if left untreated for a prolonged period.
+These damaging rays can cause the shingles to blister, loosen, and even fall from your property if left untreated for a prolonged period.
 As a further damaging consequence of loose shingles, the sheathing of your roof is exposed to the elements which can result in further degradation.

 Snow and ice

-Some areas are more than familiar with cold winter weather, and know how to handle it, our roofs need regular maintenance to remain in top condition.
+Some areas are more than familiar with cold winter weather and know how to handle it, our roofs need regular maintenance to remain in top condition.
 When snow or ice melts, it can make its way underneath the shingles before refreezing and expanding and thus loosening the shingles.

 Clogged drainage systems

-There are a multitude of factors that can lead to blocked gutters, from wildlife to debris.
+There is a multitude of factors that can lead to blocked gutters, from wildlife to debris.
 The resulting water backup can lead to rot, moisture problems as well as an improperly functioning property, and you’ll need your drainage system to be able to work efficiently during periods of flooding.

 Consequences of Neglected Roofs

 The problems listed in the previous section are often very affordable to have repaired if caught early, but the consequences of neglecting them can result in extremely costly fixes.
-Some of the worst case scenarios include:
+Some of the worst-case scenarios include:

 Severe water damage

 It’s easy to think that small leaks and minor but apparent signs of moisture can be ignored in the short term, but it’s almost definitely in your best interests to eliminate the problem as quickly as possible.
-Moisture build-up can compromise the quality of your insulation and lead to mould growth after an extended period of time.
+Moisture build-up can compromise the quality of your insulation and lead to mold growth after an extended period of time.
 Both of those problems are difficult to repair and the latter can be hazardous to your health, especially if you or any of your family members suffer from allergies.